shkr/rohtas/_drafts/2018-03-02-hackers-claims-data.md

 CPTs are released by AAPC.
 They have over the years, evolved into being very specific.
 For outpatient procedures, the reimbursement is negotiated for groups of such codes.
 CMS releases a fee schedule that Medicare agrees to pay to clinics for each of the services.
-A good book called "Fixing Healthcare Prices" discusses how the Physician Fee Schedule controls commercial prices, a trillion dollar industry however the price fixes are the providers themselves.

-Another recent work on https://arxiv.org/abs/1801.07860 https://www.nature.com/articles/srep26094 talks about how "We propose a representation of patients’ entire, raw EHR records based on the Fast Healthcare Interoperability Resources (FHIR) format. "
-So what is this FHIR and what is good about it?
-FHIR is data format for storing EHR data, just how 'graph' database like neo4j is a better way to store network data rather than a bunch of PostGREs tables, because data and metadata is easily retreivable.
-FHIR specification is publicly available, it defines where the diagnosis, procedure, encountry type etc information should be stored so that it is indexed in a way that makes the writing data pipelines code, easier.
-In this work they were able to leverage it to pull together all the EHR stored in FHIR format about a patient and condense it into a semantic vector.

-Sending over the claims is just the first part, it is followed by adjudiction.
-This is where your insurance company runs it checks and sends an adjustment file, a remit file with an approved/denied flag to notify the provider whether the provider is going to get paid or not.
-So why does it happen can't the provider do the checks on their own?
-In the process they make necessary adjustments to the claims based on information that better maintained by insurance companies.

 The remittances or 835s contain most importantly cost information and line item based amt_allowed.
 Often the bill that you get from your hospital, where they calculate your co-pay etc contains most of the information present in remit.

-So ERAs have prices, how are healthcare prices decied

 '''
 42 U.S. Code Subchapter XVIII - HEALTH INSURANCE FOR AGED AND DISABLED